callumosborne/fieldglass-filler/README.md

 pip install selenium
 ```

-Put your username and password into the login folder:
+Put your username and password into the login.txt file:
 * replace usernameHere with your username
 * replade passwordHere with your password